Fudan-iGEM/2023-wiki/docs/src/model.md

 Our biofilm structure is primarily formed by two different strains of *Escherichia coli* that express antigens and nanobodies, respectively.
 We hope that the *E. coli* biofilm can smoothly **unfold over time**, and we aim to **manipulate the shape and diffusion rate** of the biofilm unfolding by adjusting parameters such as the **concentrations** of the two strains and their **binding strength**.
 Before conducting wet experiments, we wish to use mathematical physics models to preliminarily validate our ideas.

-The inspiration for our model comes from the **Turing morphogenesis system**[^1], originally proposed by Alan Turing, the father of computer graphics, to describe the mechanisms behind the generation of natural patterns such as spots and stripes in the natural world.
-We hope to utilize the Turing morphogenesis system to simulate the process of *E. coli* forming a biofilm expressing antigens and nanobodies in a two-dimensional plane, and analyze the effects of changing various parameters.

 ## Model Design

 In Alan Turing's early research paper [^1], he proposed a model for simulating the generation of natural patterns in the natural world using **two interacting substances involved in diffusion**.
-This model is known as a **reaction-diffusion system**, which is essentially the Turing morphogenesis system.
-The specific form of interaction between the two elements in this system is not constrained, and in our model, we use two strains of *E. coli* that express antigens and nanobodies as interacting elements in the system with diffusive properties.
+This model is known as a **reaction-diffusion system**, which is essentially the **Turing morphogenesis system**.
+The specific form of interaction between the two elements in this system is not constrained, and in our design, we regard two strains of *E. coli* that express antigens and nanobodies respectively as interacting elements in the system with diffusive properties.

-Our model is primarily based on two existing models.
-The first one is the model[^2] which defines a tensor called the diffusion coefficient related to the velocity vector distribution field.
-This coefficient is dependent on the direction and rate of diffusion and is used to describe the diffusion and reaction terms in the Turing morphogenesis system.

-The second model is the Gray-Scott model[^3], which introduces a parameter called the diffusion rate, a scalar value related to the diffusion rate.
-This model is used to describe a specific chemical reaction.

 ## Parameter